Pruning for Maximize Impact Sermon

 But it has to be done for a variety of reasons.
 The vines only have so much energy, the grapes won’t ripen properly if there are too many, so you have to concentrate the energy into the grapes, closest to the vine, and cut the rest away.
 The plant has the energy to produce high-quality flavor-packed fruit when you do this.

-If there are too many clusters, they all turn anemic, sour and don’t ripen properly.
+If there are too many clusters, they all turn anemic, and sour, and don’t ripen properly.
 Jesus was saying that we have to watch in our own lives for the things that distract us from bearing the fruit we are intended to bear.
 Be careful about trying to do it all, to “have it all.”

-This season of quarantine has reminded us of that, it’s helped us to realign some priorities, focus on what is important.
+This season of quarantine has reminded us of that.
+It’s helped us to realign some priorities, focus on what is important.
 All of that can help us in the long run.
 But is it always good to ask if there is something you should prune back for future growth.
 Are you focused on the things that are bearing the fruit you really want.
 Maybe there are attitudes, behaviors, activities you need to cut out.

 We have a culture that celebrates busyness.
 We’re told, “Don’t be a slacker.
 Be busy.”
 For a while everyone bragged about multi-tasking.
 Not only should you be doing more you should do more all at once.
 And then they came along and said, “All the studies show that when you are multi-tasking, you are really distracted and do everything you are trying to do worse than if you focused and did them one at a time.”